CDCgov/prime-simplereport-site/pages/home.md

           Free and created by the CDC
         </div>
         <div class="prose">
-          SimpleReport is always free to use for testing sites and public health departments.
+          Developed for testing sites and public health departments, SimpleReport is 100% free.
         </div>
       </div>
       <div class="grid-col-7">